bobbleoxs/Deep_Reinforcement_Learning_Collaboration_Competition/README.md

 Create a Python environment for this project.
 I recommend using `conda` or `venv`.

-Activate that environment and install dependencies:
+Activate that environment and install dependencies below:

 `pip install -r requirements.txt`